Explore Exeter’s Historical Landmarks

 This is one of Exeter’s many monuments to the Middle Ages.
 You’ll find the remains nestled in a small park down by the river on the edges of the city centre.
 Still an impressive structure the bridge (which would have been more than double the remaining length) was a marvel of engineering in its day.
 The remains of St. Edmund’s Church also stands along the bridge.
 So if you fancy a summer break with some history and culture thrown into the mix our bed and breakfast accommodation in Exeter offers fantastic value and easy access to a historical treasure trove.

-Stay in our range of bed and breakfast and room only accommodation which suits all budgets, nestled amidst 300 acres of stunning botanical gardens on the Streatham campus and in easy reach of Exeter City Centre and the beautiful Devonshire countryside and coastline.
-Prices range from £30.00 to £85.00.
+Stay in our budget-friendly bed and breakfast and room only accommodation , nestled amidst 300 acres of stunning botanical gardens on the Streatham campus and in easy reach of Exeter City Centre and the beautiful Devonshire countryside and coastline.
 For more information about our bed and breakfast in Exeter, and to book your stay click here